-Discover the different stages of tooth decay and the treatments available.
+We will discuss in this article the different stages of tooth decay and the treatment options available.

 Did you know that?

 The enamel that covers the tooth is the hardest tissue in our body.
 It contains the highest percentage of minerals (at 96%).

 Enamel, the outermost layer, is made up of tiny crystals called enamel rods.
 These rods are tightly packed together, giving the enamel its strength and rigidity.

 However, despite being the hardest tissue in our bodies, enamel has a weakness.

 When our mouths become acidic, the chemical bonds holding the enamel's hydroxyapatite crystals together start to break down.
 This process creates small lesions or weak spots on the tooth surface, known as surface demineralization.

 At this early stage, tooth decay can be stopped or even reversed with proper care and oral hygiene.

 However, if the demineralization is left untreated, it can progress further into the enamel, forming an irreversible cavity.